ericbrewster1/R/README.md

 # R
-R code from undergrad courework and personal projects
+R code from undergrad coursework and personal projects